connor11528/changelog-community/README.md

 [Changelog.community](https://www.changelog.community/) is your AI generated changelog.

-Link your public github repository and generate changelog entries with AI.
+Link your public github repository and generate changelog entries with AI ⚡️

 ## Product Decisions